 To learn more about this wonderful fabric for eczema, we recommend checking out our blog post: What Is Tencel Fabric & Why Is It Beneficial for Eczema Dry & Wet Wrapping?

 For arm, leg, or full body eczema, we recommend choosing Tencel eczema sheets, so that you can get the best sleep possible.
 These Woven Tencel Twin Sheets are perfect for all types of eczema and sensitive skin.
 Not only is the fabric softer than fabrics such as cotton, wool or linen, but Tencel wicks moisture 50% more than cotton.
+We also love these sheets made especially for sensitive skin in cotton and soothing Indigo from Aizome.
 Enjoy eczema sheets that are successful at managing moisture as well as regulating temperature during the summer and winter.

 Eczema Mattress Protectors